gabikreal1/SWARM/BUTLER_PRD.md

 ### Scope (v1)
 - Channel: Voice (ElevenLabs) + text (web/mobile).
-- Domain: Generic Q&A with RAG; action path starts with restaurant booking (slots: party size, date, time, cuisine, budget, location, allergies, occasion, accessibility, kid-friendly).
-Extendable with more KBs/domains.
+- Domain: Generic Q&A with RAG; action path starts with refining users intent on what he needs from the agentic market.
 - Retrieval: Qdrant collections (e.g., `butler_restaurant_kb` plus future domain KBs); Mem0 collections `butler_restaurant_kb_global` (+ per-user when available).
 - Action: For actionable requests, collect slots, confirm, and dispatch to OrderBook with agent selection by cost/reputation; for pure Q&A, answer directly from RAG.